PFAS Management

 PFAS: What Are They?

-• Exposure to certain types of PFAS substances can have adverse effects on your health.
-Studies have linked PFOS and PFOA, which are two types of PFAS compounds, to negative effects on the immune and cardiovascular systems, as well as decreased birth weight and cancer.
+• Exposure to certain levels of PFAS can have adverse effects on your health.
+Studies have linked some types of PFAS compounds, such as PFOS and PFOA, to negative reproductive effects, decreased immune system response, and increased risk for some types of cancer.
 Other types of PFAS are still being studied for their effects on human health.

 Customer and Safety Concerns

-• In our region, PFAS were initially detected in groundwater near military bases that used certain firefighting foams.
-Philadelphia’s drinking water comes from the Delaware and Schuylkill rivers, not groundwater.
+• In our region, PFAS have been detected in both groundwater and surface water that supply drinking water for millions of people.
+Philadelphia’s drinking water comes from the Delaware and Schuylkill rivers.

 • There are still many other commercial and industrial sources that need to be evaluated.
 PFAS can be found around the world in air, water, and food.